 It is acknowledged that Posidonia meadows are heavily impacted by recreational boat tourism through unregulated anchoring in the Cyclades, which is known to consist an acute and increasing pressure, especially in this highly touristic area.

-Our fundamental goal is to inform and sensitize boat/yacht owners, tourists, and the local population on the presence, importance, and vulnerability of the Posidonia plant in the Cyclades and mitigate anchoring impact in at least four selected islands in the Cyclades.
+Our fundamental goal is to inform and sensitize boat/yacht owners, tourists, and the local population on the presence, importance, and vulnerability of the Posidonia meadows in the Cyclades and mitigate anchoring impact in at least four selected islands in the Cyclades.

-We will work with the Hellenic Centre for Marine Research (HCMR) and some of our dedicated local partners to achieve this.
+We work with the Hellenic Centre for Marine Research (HCMR) and some of our dedicated local partners to achieve this.